DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Once everything is ready, we can start completing the integration step by step.

 Step 1.
-Creating a project
+Creating a Project
 ------------------------

 To add a new project just run the following command in the terminal: